Kamonphop-Pr/Platform-Online/Readme.txt

 Step 4	when your open cmd or termial use " npm start " to open server

-Step 5	If Error go to floder config and open files Config.js
+Step 5	If Error go to floder config and open files Config.js or App.js
         change in config only
                 production: {
                 username: 'your user',